Piano Sonata No. 9 (Mozart)

 A typical performance takes about 15 to 17 minutes.

 The first movement is in sonata form.
 Its first subject has a quasi-orchestral opening, and its second subject in the dominant key (A major) is quieter.
 The development section is almost entirely based on the last four bars of the exposition.

 The second movement has an episodic structure A–B–A–B–A–coda.
 The second theme's melody is gently decorated with syncopation, accompanied by broken chords in the left hand.
 This key is G major, the subdominant of D major.

 Lastly, the most technically demanding movement of the three is a sonata rondo, with a short central episode in B minor (the main key's relative minor).
 A slow cadenza-like passage containing a rapid ascending chromatic scale leads back to the first theme.
 In this passage the beginnings of the main theme of the famous second movement of the Piano Concerto No. 21 in C Major, K. 467, can be heard emerging - 8 years before he wrote it in 1785.

-The piece displays mature thematic development.